 Are You the Family Scapegoat?

-Scapegoating is acting without integrity.
-It is slandering another person in order to take the focus off of the scapegoater.
+Scapegoating is a practice of pathological lying.
 It is an insidious family pattern of putting the blame and shame on one family member which begins in childhood.
 This child is chosen by one parent or both parents to bear the brunt of the negative things that happen in family interactions.
 So that if a scene occurs, this child is made to take the blame for whatever happened even when they are completely innocent and it was another family member or members who were the real culprits.
 The family always makes this one child the "bad guy" and then lies about how things really happened.

-Who said what, to whom, and how is usually blamed on the scapegoated child regardless of the horrendous actions of the other siblings or members of the family.
-The scapegoated child actions are either lied about, exaggerated, completely made up, and the mother or father makes one child bad and then looks for things (sometimes real, but most often imagined) that are wrong.
+Whatever the senario is, the dynamics of it is usually blamed on the scapegoated child regardless of the horrendous actions of the other siblings or members of the family.
+The scapegoated child actions are either lied about, exaggerated, completely made up, and the mother or father blames this one child for everything that happened.

 Browse Counseling Categories

 Our modern day definition though of the "Scapegoat" means something a little different.
 While the biblical scapegoat was used to forgive and forget sins, the current scapegoat in today's dysfunctional families takes on all the negativity and disdain of the entire family, being blamed for everything that happens in that family BY that family.